12.5% POVERTY RATE MARKS SEVEN POINT IMPROVEMENT OVER TEN YEARS

 TREND

-POVERTY RATES DECLINED FOR MOST AGE GROUPS OVER THE PAST 10 YEARS
+IN PAST DECADE, POVERTY RATES DECLINED FOR ALL AGE GROUPS EXCEPT SENIORS

-Percentage of Population Living in Poverty by Age in San Bernardino County, 2014-2023
+Percentage of Population Living in Poverty, by Age in San Bernardino County, 2015-2024

 RACE/ETHNICITY DETAIL

-RESIDENTS IDENTIFYING AS OTHER COMPRISE PLURALITY OF POPULATION IN POVERTY
+RESIDENTS IDENTIFYING AS OTHER, BLACK, AND PACIFIC ISLANDER OVERREPRESENTED AMONG THE POPULATION IN POVERTY

 SOCIOECONOMIC DETAIL

-In 2023, 5.8% of San Bernardino County residents over the age of 16 in the labor force with jobs were living in poverty.
+In 2024, 5.0% of San Bernardino County residents over the age of 16 who were in the labor force and employed, were living in poverty.
 This population is often referred to as the “working poor” due to having a job yet still living in poverty.
-Following years of decline, the percentage of the working poor has steadily increased since 2021, when 5.1% of the population was working poor.
-The poverty rate for the unemployed population in the labor force is also increasing following years of decline, from 25.3% in 2021 to 28.0% in 2023.
+Since 2015, the percentage of working poor has declined by four percentage points.
+Recent years have shown a flattening of this trend, with mild annual fluctuation around a four-year average of 5.3% between 2021 and 2024.
+The poverty rate for the unemployed population in the labor force fell sharply in 2024, from 28.0% in 2023 to 21.3% in 2024.
+Since 2015, the poverty rate among the unemployed fell 13 percentage points.

 GEOGRAPHIC COMPARISON

-At 13.1%, San Bernardino County’s rate of poverty is somewhat higher than the state average (12.0%) and the national average (12.5%), and is higher than all counties compared, except Los Angeles and Miami-Dade.
+At 12.5%, San Bernardino County’s rate of poverty is slightly higher than the state and national averages (11.8% and 12.1%, respectively), and is higher than all counties compared except Los Angeles and Miami-Dade.

-SAN BERNARDINO COUNTY POVERTY RATE HIGHER THAN STATE AND NATION
+SAN BERNARDINO COUNTY POVERTY RATE LOWER THAN L.A.
+AND MIAMI; HIGHER THAN OTHER PEER COUNTIES

 WOMEN ARE MORE LIKELY TO LIVE IN POVERTY THAN MEN

-In 2023, 14.3% of females in San Bernardino County were living in poverty.
-This is almost two and a half percentage points higher than the proportion of the male population living in poverty (12.0%).
+In 2024, 14.0% of females in San Bernardino County were living in poverty.
+This is three percentage points higher than the proportion of the male population living in poverty (11.0%).

-For an individual, the annual income to be considered in poverty is less than $14,580.
-For two people with no children, the poverty threshold is an annual income of $19,720.
+For an individual, the average annual income to be considered in poverty is less than $15,940.
+For two people with no children, the poverty threshold is an average annual income of $20,220.

 [1] Brady, David; Kohler, Ulrich; Zheng, Hui (2023).
 “Novel Estimates of Mortality Associated With Poverty in the US”.
 The Journal of the American Medical Association.
 183 (6): 504–628